ocaml/ocaml.org/data/planet/ocsigen/january-2016-ocsigen-releases.md

 <h2>Shared reactive programming</h2>

 <p>Recent versions of Eliom provided client-side support for (functional)
 reactive programming.
-Eliom 5.0 additionally supports <a href="http://ocsigen.org/eliom/5.0/manual/clientserver-react">&ldquo;shared&rdquo;
+Eliom 5.0 additionally supports <a href="http://ocsigen.org/eliom/5.0/manual/clientserver-react - [404 Not Found]">&ldquo;shared&rdquo;
 (client-server) reactive
 programming</a>,
 where the reactive signals have meaning both on the server and the